ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 TURN or ICE are used to establish connectivity, if protocols or paths are raced, or if a path fails and fallback or re-establishment is supported in the Transport Services system.
-Applications should take special care when using 0-RTT session resumption (see {{prop-0rtt}}), as early data sent across multiple paths during connection establishment may reveal information that can be used to correlate endpoints on these paths.
+Applications should take special care when using 0-RTT session resumption (see {{prop-0rtt}}), as early data sent across multiple paths during connection establishment could reveal information that can be used to correlate endpoints on these paths.

 Applications should also take care to not assume that all data received using the Transport Services API is always complete or well-formed.
 Specifically, Messages that are received partially {{receive-partial}} could be a source